Buzzur Doc Entertainment

 Download Buzzur for Windows (version 1.0 · ~5 MB · Windows 10/11, 64-bit)

-It's a single file — no installer, no dependencies.
+A single file: no installer, no dependencies.
 Save it anywhere and double-click to run.
 Windows SmartScreen may still warn that it's from an unrecognized publisher; choose More info → Run anyway.
 Plug in your controller first, or any time while it's running.

 What it does